Wizards Frequently Asked Questions

 What happens is that the code copied has each line terminated by carriage returns (CR) instead of carriage return and line feed pairs (CRLF) or just line feeds (LF).
 If you use an editor like Notepad that does not recognise carriage returns as line terminators, all your lines will run into each other.

 The solution is to use another browser for the purpose of cutting and pasting the code generated by the wizards.
-Opera and Firefox do not appear to have this problem. ( )
+Firefox does not appear to have this problem.

 Note that if you encounter this problem, you cannot just ignore it and hope that it will go away when you upload the file with your FTP program.
 My experience is that some Windows FTP programs don't know how to handle local files like that and will translate it wrongly when uploading it to the server.